 This is the Bible version I recommend for elementary aged kids.
 It’s from the NIV, which is a very trusted version.
 It’s on a 3rd grade reading level (the NIV is 8th, NLT is 6th and the KJV is 12th).
 I like it because the verses still sound similar to what you might know, but it’s just broken down in smaller sentences.
 (Here, compare Romans 6:23 in the NIV and the NIRV.
 Good, right?)

-Recommended Ages: kids reading at or below a 3rd grade reading level
+kids reading at or below a 3rd grade reading level

 My fave: Super Hero Bible